veo-labs/openveo-plugin-generator/README.md

 A [Yeoman](http://yeoman.io/) plugin generator for [OpenVeo](http://veo-labs.github.io/openveo-core) used to improve OpenVeo plugin development

 # Getting Started
-You need to install yeoman and OpenVeo plugin generator and then you can create your OpenVeo plugin:
+You need to install Yeoman and OpenVeo plugin generator and then you can create your OpenVeo plugin:

 ```
 # Install Yeoman and OpenVeo Plugin